 Tables 4.7 and 4.8 report the validation of tax and benefits instruments simulated in EUROMOD.
-Because of data restrictions, the external statistics for 2015 and 2016 are those from the administrative records related to the persons registered at the end of the year.
-In terms of benefits recipients, comparison with external statistics is not feasible due to lack of data, except for child benefit for which we observe an underestimation of 17% in 2015 compared to the external benchmark.
-A comparison with EU-SILC data yields an important overestimation of recipients of social assistance benefits (84%) and an underestimation of housing allowance benefits recipients by 39%, most likely related to non take-up, which is not accounted for in EUROMOD simulations.
+Because of data restrictions, the external statistics for 2014 and following years are those from the administrative register related to the persons living at the end of the year.
+In terms of benefits recipients, comparison with external statistics is not feasible due to lack of data, except for child benefit for which our simulations in 2014 match well the number of recipients from the external benchmark.
+Comparison with EU-SILC data yields an important overestimation of recipients of social assistance benefits (more than double in size) and an underestimation of housing allowance benefits recipients by 37%.

 In terms of benefits amount, over the years considered, we simulate Child benefit, Housing allowance, Housing allowance for pensioners and Social Assistance.
-Aggregate amounts of Child Benefit and the Child Benefit and Educational support (received by children aged 16+ in upper secondary school) match very well the external statistics.
-Housing allowance is oversimulated by around 65%, Housing allowance for pensioners by 12%, and Social Assistance by around 50%.
-The main reasons for these discrepancies can be i) non complete take-up of the benefits which is not accounted for in EUROMOD simulations, and ii) approximation, due to the data available, of the means test used to assign benefits.
+The simulation of social assistance matches quite well the external statistics.
+Aggregate amounts of Child Benefit and the Child Benefit and Educational support (received by children aged 16+ in upper secondary school) are overestimated by around 15%, while Housing allowance is oversimulated by 30%.
+Housing allowance for pensioners is, on the other hand, underestimated by 14%.
+The main reasons for these discrepancies can be i) non complete take-up of the benefits and ii) approximation, due to the data available, of the means test used to assign benefits.

 Tables 4.7 and 4.8 include the validation of the main components of the income tax.
 In terms of personal income tax, we simulate: government tax, county council tax, municipality tax and funeral tax.
-The simulations represent the external statistics fairly well in the baseline year 2015.
-Among the components of the personal income tax, Basic Allowances is overestimated by 11% in terms of taxpayers but underestimated by 26% in terms of amounts.
-The Municipal Income Tax and County Council Tax, the Funeral Tax, and Government income tax match fairly well the external statistics both in terms of taxpayers and in terms of amounts.
+The simulations represent the external statistics fairly well in the baseline year 2014.
+Among the components of the personal income tax, Basic Allowances is overestimated by 17% in terms of taxpayers but underestimated by 26% in terms of amounts.
+The Municipal Income Tax and County Council Tax, as well as the Funeral Tax match fairly well the external statistics both in terms of taxpayers and in terms of amounts (the latter are slightly overestimated).
+Government income tax is, on the other hand, overestimated by around 20% both in terms of taxpayers and aggregated amounts.
 The tax credit for negative capital income is largely underestimated, both in terms of recipients and expenditure, given that in the data the only source of negative capital income are the interests paid on the mortgage on the main house and other forms of mortgages are not included.
-Taxes on capital incomes excluding capital gains are on the other hand overestimated in terms of tax payers by around 60%.
+Taxes on capital incomes excluding capital gains are on the other hand overestimated in terms of tax payers by around 70%.
 The number of individuals paying the tax on capital income is overestimated because the investment income in the data is aggregated at household level and we split it among the partners in the household.
-However, the same tax is largely underestimated in terms of amounts, by around 60%.
+However, the same tax is largely underestimated in terms of amounts, by more than 60%.

 The tables report also the validation of the Earned Income Tax Credit introduced in 2007 and enhanced in the following years.
-The simulation matches very well the external statistics both in terms of aggregate number of individuals and amount.
+The simulation matches very well the external statistics both in terms of aggregate number of individuals and amount (the latter is slightly overestimated).
 Moreover, the tables report the total number of tax payers and total revenue for the Income tax as a whole (given by the sum of the four components) as simulated by EUROMOD once we subtract the simulated tax credits.